James Rodríguez: 2012–13 season

-James made his return at the 70th minute in the 2–0 victory over Beira-Mar on 23 February, his first match since being injured for more than a month.
-In his second league match since his return, James assisted a goal against Rio Ave with a wonderful cross.
+Rodríguez made his return at the 70th minute in the 2–0 victory over Beira-Mar on 23 February, his first match since being injured for more than a month.
+In his second league match since his return, he assisted a goal against Rio Ave with a wonderful cross.
 On 8 March, he assisted a goal against Estoril from a corner in a 2–0 victory.
-It was James' first start in two months.
-James did not start in the second leg of the Champions League match against Málaga until the second half when Porto was down to ten men after the dismiss of a defender.
-Porto lost the match and coach Vítor Pereira was greatly criticized and questioned why James did not start sooner considering that the player was a key member and Porto could have had a more solid team.
-James expressed his disappointment, claiming to be "100%" in good health (as well as giving a performance with no struggles shown).
+It was Rodríguez' first start in two months.
+He did not start in the second leg of the Champions League match against Málaga until the second half when Porto was down to ten men after the dismiss of a defender.
+Porto lost the match and coach Vítor Pereira was greatly criticized and questioned why Rodríguez did not start sooner, considering that the player was a key member and Porto could have had a more solid team.
+Rodríguez expressed his disappointment, claiming to be "100%" in good health (as well as giving a performance with no struggles shown).
 However, he also expressed his respect and understanding to the coach's concern.
-Despite an exit from the Champions League, James went on to become the second-most fouled player in the tournament that year.
+Despite an exit from the Champions League, Rodríguez went on to become the second-most fouled player in the tournament that year.

-Manchester United reportedly made a bid for €30 million to purchase James, though Porto rejected the offer as being too low.
-James scored his first Taça da Liga goal, a penalty, in the 2012–13 Taça da Liga semi-final against Rio Ave.
+Manchester United reportedly made a bid for €30 million to purchase Rodríguez, though Porto rejected the offer as being too low.
+He scored his first Taça da Liga goal, a penalty, in the 2012–13 Taça da Liga semi-final against Rio Ave.
 Porto won the match 4–0 and advanced to the final.
-In the final on 13 April, Porto lost 1–0 to Braga, with James playing 75 minutes.
-Five days before the final, James gave a man of the match performance against Braga, scoring the first goal and assisting two in a 3–1 victory.
+In the final on 13 April, Porto lost 1–0 to Braga, with Rodríguez playing 75 minutes.
+Five days before the final, he gave a man of the match performance against Braga, scoring the first goal and assisting two in a 3–1 victory.

-In the final match of the season against Paços de Ferreira on 19 May, James was tripped inside the box and secured a penalty that was later scored by Lucho Gonzalez, which contributed to the 2–0 victory that led to Porto's third consecutive league title.
+In the final match of the season against Paços de Ferreira on 19 May, Rodríguez was tripped inside the box and secured a penalty that was later scored by Lucho Gonzalez, which contributed to the 2–0 victory that led to Porto's third consecutive league title.
 In all competitions that season, he scored 13 goals and provided 15 assists in 32 appearances.
-Winning the league title meant that James, at 21, won his eighth trophy since joining the club three years ago.
+Winning the league title meant that Rodríguez, at 21, won his eighth trophy since joining the club three years prior.